carafelix/qubic/README.md

-# qubic
+# Qubic
 n\*n\*n tic-tac-toe

 ## Considerations

-I wanted the algorithm to be applicable not only for n < 6 boards, for it would be _board size agnostic._
+I wanted the algorithm to be applicable not only for n < 6 boards, so it would be _board size agnostic._
 This resulted in a less optimal algorithm but fairly applicable for a good amount of sizes.
 It's decently playable up to n = ~20.
 (Except because, _for the time being,_ the first move it's double the amount of a normal move).

-Since the number of permutations is: 3^(n^3), 3 states for each point in the space and 3 dimensions, respectably, and the search space for miniMax algorithm is: O ( (Branching Factor) ^ depth ):
-Being Branching Factor n^3 initially, and for each move that is played on the board it's reduced by 1.
+Since the number of permutations is: 3^(n^3), 3 states for each point in the space and 3 dimensions, respectably, and the search space for miniMax algorithm is: O ( (Branching Factor) ^ depth ): with Branching Factor being n^3 initially, and for each move that is played on the board it's reduced by 1.

 So a miniMax solution is not ideal.
 I tried to make an evaluation function based on the same principle of "value of a point convergence" and then reduce the whole board into a value.
 With no much success.

 ## Algorithm's

-- First iteration of the algorithm is a greedy solution.
+### First iteration is greedy.

 As you can see from the following table it doesn't perform as good, since for solved n, p1 should always win.
 As of my knowledge n = 3 and n = 4 are solved.
 Ties are not possible as per [Hales–Jewett theorem.](https://en.wikipedia.org/wiki/Hales%E2%80%93Jewett_theorem).
-All games are cpu vs cpu, both using the same algorithm.
+The following games results is playing against itself:

 |       | P1 Wins | P2 Wins | Iterations |
 |-------|---------|---------|------------|